 - Day Four, Pilates Fix: Instead of routines with repetitions like the past few days, the pilates workout focused on six series which focused on different areas: abs series, high-plank series, C-series, side series, Superman series and lower-plank series.

 - Day Five, Cardio Fix: I didn’t know someone existed that could be more excited about the 21 Day Fix than Autumn, but there was Maddie, one of the girls on the video, making us all look bad.
 I’ve never done a burpee in my life and I kind of looked like a baby trying to stand up.
 And the oblique knee pulls were a cause of great concern because both of my hips continuously popped during the repetition.
 Hold that thought, let me check WebMD and see if there’s something wrong with me…

 - Day Six, Dirty 30: The name is a lot more terrifying than the actual workout and I found it to be similar to the Total Body Cardio Fix, but less intense.
 I will say I still haven’t mastered the art of the plank and lost my balance, causing me to fall flat on my face during the workout.

 - Day Seven, Yoga Fix: Woo-hoo!
 Recovery Day!
 I loved this workout because it gave me a chance to cool down, but I hated it at the same time because my mind wanders a lot during yoga.
-Since I am unfamiliar with yoga pose names and in this workout Autumn doesn’t demonstrate the exercise before diving in, I fell behind and found myself laying on the ground questioning life a.k.a. in the Corpse Pose.
+I fell behind and found myself laying on the ground questioning life a.k.a. in the Corpse Pose.